 Our statewide approach is an expanding circle of support and connection.
 We serve:

-• LGBTQ+ youth, through programs and events—such as weekly groups, leadership retreats, Rainbow Ball weekend and Haystack Mountain School of Crafts Studio Immersion Weekend—where our youth can be their most authentic selves;
+• LGBTQ+ youth, through programs and events—such as weekly groups, leadership retreats, Rainbow Ball weekend and Haystack Mountain School of Crafts Studio Art Weekend—where our youth can be their most authentic selves;

 • Families and allies, through support groups, workshops and resources that offer suggestions for how to help queer youth know they matter and keep them safe and housed;

-• Schools, through Gay-Straight-Trans Alliance (GSTA), policy development, education, curriculum and other resources, serve as vital communities;
+• Schools, through Gay-Straight-Trans Alliance (GSTA) clubs, policy development, education, curriculum and other resources;

-• Professionals, including mental and physical health care providers, educators, law enforcement, clergy and others, for whom we offer trainings so that they can change these young people’s lives for the better.
+• Professionals, including mental and physical health care providers, educators, librarians, legislators, clergy and others, for whom we offer trainings so that they can change these young people’s lives for the better.

 OUT Maine’s work gives everyone a role in building confidence and life skills that help Maine’s queer youth thrive.
 Studies show that having just one understanding, adult help LGBTQ+ youth feel that they matter can make a huge difference.
 A strong safety net of supportive adults lifts up all of Maine’s queer young people.